-The Fleet Division manages and maintains approximately 700 vehicles, plus attachments.
+The Fleet Division manages and maintains approximately 1,000 assets.
 The fleet contains vehicles ranging from motorcycles to heavy construction equipment.
 Light equipment accounts for approximately one-third of the fleet and consists of sedans and pickup trucks operated by various County departments.
 Heavy equipment operated by Public Works staff accounts for approximately one-third of the fleet which consists of heavy construction and snow removal equipment.
 Law enforcement accounts for the remaining third of the fleet and consists of marked/unmarked patrol units, investigation vehicles and special purpose vehicles.

 Douglas County participates in the Rocky Mountain E-Purchasing System (BidNet®) is an on-line notification system that is being utilized by multiple agencies within the State of Colorado.
 Participating agencies post their bids, quotes, proposals, addendums, and awards on this one centralized system.